Federal Gun Trafficking Laws

 The Iron Pipeline

-The ATF estimates that around 50,000 guns are found being diverted to criminal elements every year.
-The ATF also attributes a great deal of illegal gun trafficking to come from the Iron Pipeline, which is the I-95 corridor stretching from the Southern United States to the Mid-Atlantic and New England states.
+The ATF estimates that around 50,000 guns are being diverted to criminals across state lines every year.
+The ATF also attributes a great deal of illegal gun trafficking to the Iron Pipeline, which is the I-95 corridor stretching from the Southern United States to the Mid-Atlantic and New England states.

 What Is Gun Trafficking?